Jansa, disconnected | BALKAN BLOG

 It was supposed to be a chance for members of the European Parliament to discuss the state of media freedom in Slovenia via video link.
-Instead, after a dispute with moderator MEP Sophie in ‘t Veld over whether a video from the Slovenian government could be streamed, Prime Minster Janez Jansa abruptly disappeared before MEPs could ask him questions about the situation in his country.
+Instead, after a dispute with moderator MEP Sophie in ‘t Veld over whether a video from the Slovenian government could be streamed, Prime Minister Janez Jansa abruptly disappeared before MEPs could ask him questions about the situation in his country.

 Jansa has faced growing criticism both from within Slovenia and at European level, being accused of undermining media freedom as well as restricting freedom of expression since his right-wing government came to power in early 2020.